To new Irssi users (not to new IRC users ..)

 Name Type Placement Position Visible window window bottom 0 always window_inact window bottom 1 inactive prompt root bottom 100 always topic root top 1 always

-Type can be window or root, meaning if the statusbar should be created for each split window, or just once.
-Placement can be top or bottom.
-Position is a number, the higher the value the lower in screen it is.
+The statusbar type can be either window or root.
+If the type is window, then a statusbar will be created for each split window, otherwise it will be created only once.
+Placement can be top or bottom, which refers to the top or bottom of the screen.
+Position is a number, the higher the value the lower it will appear in-screen.
 Visible can be always, active or inactive.
-Active/inactive is useful only with split windows, one split window is active and the rest are inactive.
-These settings can be changed with:
+Active/inactive is useful only with split windows; one split window is active and the rest are inactive.
+To adjust these settings, the following commands are available:

 /STATUSBAR <name> TYPE window|root /STATUSBAR <name> PLACEMENT top|bottom /STATUSBAR <name> POSITION <num> /STATUSBAR <name> VISIBLE always|active|inactive